 PTs are licensed in all 50 states and the District of Columbia, Puerto Rico, and the Virgin Islands.
 Licensure is required in each state in which a physical therapist practices and must be renewed on a regular basis, with a majority of states requiring continuing education as a requirement for renewal.
 PTs must practice within the scope of physical therapy practice defined by these state licensure laws (physical therapy practice acts).
 The entire practice act, including accompanying rules, constitutes the law governing physical therapy practice within a state.

-Physical therapist assistants (PTAs) are licensed or certified in 49 states (Hawaii is the only state that does not regulate PTAs.).
+Physical therapist assistants (PTAs) are licensed or certified in 50 states and DC (Hawaii enacted licensure for PTAs in 2013 and should begin licensing PTAs in 2014.).
 Licensure or certification is required in each state in which a PTA works and must be renewed on a regular basis, with a majority of states requiring continuing education as a requirement for renewal.
 PTAs' scope of work and supervision requirements are defined by the physical therapy practice act in each state.

 Practice Acts by State